12 things to buy BEFORE your trip to Thailand

 Once you’ve traveled with a good power bank (a portable battery pack), you’ll never be able to go without one again.
 Traveling in Thailand almost always means long days out from your hotel where you’re using your phone to take photos, communicate with friends, and figure out where the hell you are with the GPS.
 All of that can drain the battery quickly.
 A power bank takes up little space and totally saves you the headache.
 It is very easy to find power banks in Thailand, and they work fine initially.
 After a few full charging cycles though, they tend to lose around half of their storage capacity.

-I’ve used a lot of power banks and have found that Anker make the best ones at the best price.
+I’ve used a lot of power banks and have found that Anker makes the best ones at the best price.
 They also seem to charge much faster than other ones I’ve used.
-I personally prefer the flat, slim ones that have a profile similar to a phone since that’s what you’ll usually be charging and you can just keep them together back to back.
-A 6,000mAh will charge a phone about one time, but it’s nice to be able to help a friend as well, so I always go for a 10,000mAh power bank.
-I’m currently using the Anker PowerCore II Slim 10000 which I love.
-You can buy it here on Amazon.
+I prefer the flat, slim ones that have a profile similar to a phone since that’s what you’ll usually be charging and you can just keep them together back to back.
+A 6,000mAh isn’t enough to charge most smartphones fully so I always go for a 10,000mAh power bank.
+You also want to make sure it gets decent charging speed.

 A dry bag is my favorite non-electronic Thailand travel accessory.
 By dry bag, I mean the thin-walled ones that weigh almost nothing and pack up tiny.
 Thicker ones are easy to find in Thailand.
 The beauty of the thin ones is that they don’t take up any space when you’re not using them.
-They’re great for kayaking and jungle hikes, but I probably use it as a dry bag only around 10% of the time.
-They have so many other uses.
+Despite their small size and weight they are really durable and last for years even with heavy use.

 3. A decent toiletry kit